 Planning an active break?
-Good news - you can bring one piece of sports equipment onto your Virgin Atlantic flight at no extra charge, in addition to your free baggage allowance.
+Good news - you can bring sports equipment onto your Virgin Atlantic flight, as part of your checked baggage allowance.

-If you are travelling on one of our partner airlines, their baggage allowance will apply.
+If you're travelling on one of our partner airlines, their baggage allowance may apply.
 Please check with the operating carrier before you travel.

-If you’re planning a cycling trip and only your own ride will do, you’ll be glad to know you can bring your bicycle with you at no extra charge - as long as it doesn’t weigh more than 23kg.
+If you’re planning a cycling trip and only your own ride will do, you’ll be glad to know you can bring your bicycle with you, as part of your baggage allowance - as long as it doesn’t weigh more than 23kg.

 This applies to non-motorised bicycles (including tandems), which should be transported in a protective box or bag – which you will need to provide yourself.